cassellac/DigitalAllies_/content/local-innovation-digital-opportunities.md

   - Digital Accessibility
   - Tri-Cities
   - Community Development
-featuredImageAlt: "Post Brand Template.
-Post 5: Kingman Local Edition:
+featuredImage: /images/digital-allies-post4-featured.svg
-  Innovation and Digital Opportunities "
+featuredImageAlt: 'an orange square with a grid overlay and white rectangle in the center that displays the title of the blog: " Kingman Local: Innovation & Digital Opportunities"'
 ---
 # **Kingman Tech Scene: Local Innovation & Digital Opportunities**